navikt/pam-public-feed/README.md

 ## Request and responses
 Requests and responses are documented with [swagger](https://arbeidsplassen.nav.no/public-feed/swagger/).
-When testing with swagger feel free to use the token above
+When testing with swagger feel free to use the token above.

 -------------------